clarkfitzg/clarkfitzg.github.io/_posts/2017-12-05-converting-cov2cor-from-R-to-julia.md

 ## Dreams

 What I really want now is a way to compile Julia code into a shared object to load into an R session, just like we can do with C/C++ code.
-Then we could call this Julia function directly from R. This differs from John Chambers' approach in [XRJulia](https://cran.r-project.org/package=XRJulia) package which uses proxy objects.
+This is nice because Julia code is relatively easier to develop compared to C. Then we could call this Julia function directly from R. This differs from John Chambers' approach in [XRJulia](https://cran.r-project.org/package=XRJulia) package which uses proxy objects.